-On this day in 2013, one of America’s best-known and most influential movie critics, Roger Ebert, who reviewed movies for The Chicago Sun-Times for 46 years and on TV for 31 years, dies at age 70 after a battling cancer.
+On April 4, 2013, one of America’s best-known and most influential movie critics, Roger Ebert, who reviewed movies for the Chicago Sun-Times for 46 years and on TV for 31 years, dies at age 70 after battling cancer.
 In 1975, Ebert started co-hosting a movie review program on TV with fellow critic Gene Siskel that eventually turned them both into household names and made their thumbs-up, thumbs-down rating system part of American pop culture.

 Born on June 18, 1942, in Urbana, Illinois, Ebert was the only child of an electrician father and bookkeeper mother.
 At age 15, Ebert he began writing about high school sports for his local newspaper.
-In 1964, he graduated from the University of Illinois at Urbana-Champaign, where majored in journalism and served as editor of the school’s newspaper.
+In 1964, he graduated from the University of Illinois at Urbana-Champaign, where he majored in journalism and served as editor of the school’s newspaper.
 Two years later, he went to work for the Chicago Sun-Times.
 When the paper’s film critic retired in 1967, Ebert was named as her replacement.

 Ebert reportedly watched 500 movies a year and penned reviews of at least half that many on an annual basis.
-(In 2012, when asked to name the 10 greatest films of all time, his list included such titles as "Apocalypse Now," "Citizen Kane," "Raging Bull" and "Vertigo.")
-His work was syndicated in hundreds of newspapers around the world, and he was the author of more than 15 books, including the acclaimed 2011 memoir "Life Itself."
-Ebert had a brief foray into movie making when he wrote the script for 1970’s "Beyond the Valley of the Dolls."
+(In 2012, when asked to name the 10 greatest films of all time, his list included such titles as Apocalypse Now, Citizen Kane, Raging Bull and Vertigo.)
+His work was syndicated in hundreds of newspapers around the world, and he was the author of more than 15 books, including the acclaimed 2011 memoir Life Itself.
+Ebert had a brief foray into movie making when he wrote the script for 1970’s Beyond the Valley of the Dolls.
 Upon its release, the film was trashed by critics, including Siskel.

 Diagnosed with thyroid cancer in 2002 and salivary gland cancer the following year, Ebert lost the ability to speak, drink and eat in 2006 following surgery for jaw cancer.
 However, he continued to work, writing for the Sun-Times, blogging for his own website and developing a large following on Facebook and Twitter.
 On April 2, 2013, Ebert publicly announced he would be writing fewer reviews due to a recurrence of cancer.
 He died two days later.
-The Sun-Times published his final movie review on April 6, for "To the Wonder."
+The Sun-Times published his final movie review on April 6, for To the Wonder.
 Ebert awarded it 3.5 out of 4 stars.